viacoban/crackle/README.md

 Crackle is available on [Clojars](https://clojars.org/)

-**This is pre-alpha quality code, things might change or stop working**!
+**This is development quality code, things might change or stop working**!

 with Leiningen: